Gmatieso/PowerWeather/README.md

 Css (Cascading Style Sheet): This makes the page Beutiful.

-This Application consumes open Weather API, its useful if you generate the API Key
+Hint! ✌️ This Application consumes open Weather API, its useful if you generate the API Key

 # Getting Started
 In order to get this Web  application  running , you need to: